Fleckism/SecurityPlus/SecurityPlus/11 B Secure Application Protocols.md

 Enabling SIP/[[TLS]] security on a 3CX PBX VoIP softphone.
 (Screenshot used with permission from 3CX.)

-Connection security for voice and video works in a similar manner to [[Hyper Text Transfer ProtocolTTPs]]S]].
+Connection security for voice and video works in a similar manner to HTTPsS]].
 To initiate the call, the secure version SIPS uses digital certificates to authenticate the endpoints and establish a [[TLS]] tunnel.
 Where unencrypted SIP typically runs over TCP port 5060, SIPS uses TCP port 5061.
-The secure connection established by SIPS can also be used to generate a master key to use with the secure versions of the transport protocol ([[SRTP]]).
+The secure connection established by SIPS can also be used to generate a master key to use with the secure versions of the transport protocol (SRTP).
 SRTP provides confidentiality for the actual call data.

 ![Service Node Manager screen for Media Encryption has all items checked: enable media encryption for IP Extensions, IP Trunks, and Inter Media Gateway.](https://s3.amazonaws.com/wmx-api-production/courses/5731/images/2858-1599771805640.png)